 That said, in contested child custody cases where grounds exist to prove extreme cruelty, abandonment, conviction of a felony involving moral turpitude, or mental illness that would prove a risk of harm to the children, most of the evidence that would prove the fault-based ground would come into evidence during the custody battle, anyway, so adding fault-based grounds might help one's spouse's case.

 Texas is a "Community Property" state that generally considers all income and property acquired during the marriage to be Community Property unless a party can prove the property falls within one of the narrow exceptions for Separate Property.
-Although some Community Property states presume a 50-50 equal split of the Community Property, Texas provides for a more flexible "just and equitable" split of the community, which usually starts from a presumption of an equal split but can deviate from a strictly equal split to accommodate for the unique circumstances of any given divorce without the court making detailed justifications or factual findings.
+Although some Community Property states presume a 50-50 equal split of the Community Property, Texas provides for a more flexible "just and equitable" split of the community, which can deviate from a strictly equal split to anything that accommodates for the unique circumstances of any given divorce.

 Although the Community Property theory has been much-maligned by comedians and commentators (like Eddie Murphy's "HALF!" diatribe in "Raw"), it does eliminate a great deal of bickering by creating a standard default position from which the parties can negotiate.